 Natural materials perfect for reinforcement of bioplastics: better compatibility, composition stays fully renewable, and excellent recyclability.

 More than 100 specialists at VTT are developing natural biomass-based material solutions for the industry.
-By scaling up production and utilising non-food and waste raw materials, we can offer our partners reduced costs – and a decreased ecological footprint.
+By scaling up production and utilising materials that come from waste or sources not in competition with food production, we can offer our partners reduced costs – and a decreased ecological footprint.

 For Puustelli, we have created a pioneering material almost a third lighter than chipboard and significantly stronger, with excellent moisture resistance.
 The reduced carbon footprint is now close to 50%.